New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Landscape on BSM Physics at Neutrino Experiments

 Another direction of DM probes in neutrino experiments is searching for boosted dark matter (BDM).
-Recently, theoretical models involving light dark matter (DM) with sufficient boost to attain (semi-)relativistic kinetic energies, well above the detection thresholds of various experiments, have been proposed.
-Early studies of BDM focused on multi-component dark sector scenarios, in which a light, subdominant DM component is boosted via annihilation~\cite{Agashe:2014yua,Kim:2016zjx,Giudice:2017zke} or decay~\cite{Bhattacharya:2014yha,Kopp:2015bfa,Heurtier:2019rkz} of a heavier, dominant DM particle.
-Subsequently, other classes of mechanisms have been proposed in which light DM is boosted through scattering with high-energy SM particles.
-These include interactions with cosmic rays~\cite{Yin:2018yjn,Bringmann:2018cvk,Ema:2018bih,Cappiello:2018hsu}, solar electrons~\cite{An:2017ojc}, stellar neutrinos~\cite{Zhang:2020nis,Jho:2021rmn}, diffuse supernova neutrino background~\cite{Das:2021lcr}, core-collapse supernova neutrinos~\cite{Lin:2022dbl,Lin:2024vzy}, and protons in blazar jets~\cite{Wang:2021jic}, as well as BDM production via cosmic-ray scattering in the atmosphere~\cite{Alvey:2019zaa,Arguelles:2022fqq}.
-In addition, light DM produced from stellar sources such as core-collapse supernovae~\cite{DeRocco:2019jti} and primordial black holes~\cite{Calabrese:2021src} is also classified as BDM, owing to its similar phenomenological signatures in neutrino experiments.
-Building on these theoretical developments, experimental efforts to search for BDM have been undertaken by Super-Kamiokande (SK)\cite{Super-Kamiokande:2017dch,Super-Kamiokande:2022ncz}, complemented by the searches in DM direct detection experiments such as COSINE-100~\cite{COSINE-100:2018ged,COSINE-100:2023tcq}, PandaX~\cite{PandaX-II:2021kai,PandaX:2024pme}, CDEX~\cite{CDEX:2022fig,CDEX:2022dda}, NEWSdm~\cite{NEWSdm:2023qyb}, LUX-ZEPLIN~\cite{LZ:2025iaw}, and DarkSide-50~\cite{DarkSide-50:2025olf}.
-Moreover, both experimental and phenomenological efforts to search for BDM are actively being pursued in future neutrino experiments such as DUNE~\cite{DUNE:2020fgq,DeRoeck:2020ntj}, Hyper-Kamiokande (HK)\cite{Kim:2020ipj,Choi:2024ism}, and the Short-Baseline Neutrino Program (SBNP)\cite{Kim:2018veo}, as well as in currently operating experiments such as ProtoDUNE~\cite{Chatterjee:2018mej,Coloma:2023adi} and IceCube~\cite{Kim:2020ipj,Guo:2020drq,Cappiello:2024acu}.
+Recently, theoretical models involving DM with sufficient boost to attain (semi-)relativistic kinetic energies, well above the detection thresholds of various experiments, have been proposed.
+Early studies of BDM focused on multi-component dark sector scenarios, in which a light, subdominant DM component is boosted via annihilation~\cite{Agashe:2014yua,Kong:2014mia,Kim:2016zjx,Giudice:2017zke} where the DM relic densities are obtained by the assisted freeze-out mechanism~\cite{Belanger:2011ww}, or decay~\cite{Bhattacharya:2014yha,Kopp:2015bfa,Heurtier:2019rkz} of a heavier, dominant DM particle with a proper non-thermal production mechanism.
+Subsequently, other classes of mechanisms have been proposed in which DM is boosted through scattering with high-energy SM particles.
+These include interactions with cosmic rays~\cite{Yin:2018yjn,Bringmann:2018cvk,Ema:2018bih,Cappiello:2018hsu}, solar electrons~\cite{An:2017ojc}, stellar neutrinos~\cite{Zhang:2020nis,Jho:2021rmn}, diffuse supernova neutrino background~\cite{Das:2021lcr}, core-collapse supernova neutrinos~\cite{Lin:2022dbl,Lin:2024vzy}, and protons in blazar jets~\cite{Wang:2021jic}.
+In addition, DM produced from stellar sources such as core-collapse supernovae~\cite{DeRocco:2019jti} and primordial black holes~\cite{Calabrese:2021src} is also classified as BDM, owing to its similar phenomenological signatures in neutrino experiments.
+Building on these theoretical developments, experimental efforts to search for BDM have been undertaken by SK~\cite{Super-Kamiokande:2017dch,Super-Kamiokande:2022ncz} and ICARUS at Gran Sasso~\cite{ICARUS:2024lew}, complemented by the searches in DM direct detection experiments such as COSINE-100~\cite{COSINE-100:2018ged,COSINE-100:2023tcq}, PandaX~\cite{PandaX-II:2021kai,PandaX:2024pme}, CDEX~\cite{CDEX:2022fig,CDEX:2022dda}, NEWSdm~\cite{NEWSdm:2023qyb}, LUX-ZEPLIN~\cite{LZ:2025iaw}, and DarkSide-50~\cite{DarkSide-50:2025olf}, along with phenomenological studies~\cite{Giudice:2017zke,Alhazmi:2020fju,Alhazmi:2025nvt,Fornal:2020npv,Cherry:2015oca}.
+Moreover, both experimental and phenomenological efforts to search for BDM are actively being pursued in future neutrino experiments such as DUNE~\cite{Alhazmi:2016qcs,Kim:2016zjx,DUNE:2020fgq,DeRoeck:2020ntj,Dutta:2024kuj}, Hyper-Kamiokande (HK)\cite{Kong:2014mia,Alhazmi:2016qcs,Kim:2016zjx,Kim:2020ipj,Dutta:2024kuj,Choi:2024ism}, JUNO~\cite{Dutta:2024kuj}, and the Short-Baseline Neutrino Program~\cite{Kim:2018veo}, as well as in currently operating experiments such as ProtoDUNE~\cite{Chatterjee:2018mej,Kim:2018veo,Coloma:2023adi}, KamLAND~\cite{Cappiello:2019qsw}, and IceCube~\cite{Kong:2014mia,Kim:2020ipj,Guo:2020drq,Cappiello:2024acu}.